l8-e/modules-div/README.md

 So each output changes twice as slow as the one before.
 For this, they are quite fine to create a clock or frequency divider.

+## On the shoulders of giants
+Doing a quick research, the usual suspects did what I plan before I started to think about this: hagiwo has buit a 6$ clock divider based on that very chip and benji did improve it, adding even an internal clock signal.
+Also Eddi Bergman has schematics online how to built such a clock divider.
+So I could simply copy what they did, not thinking about it and .. be happy... but, i want to understand how it works, so I redo their work and see what I will come up with.

+First, I only whant to have one output and want it to be switchable to a divider factor from 1/2, 1/4, ...
+1/256.
+I have no 8 step rotation switch, so I use a dip switch in stead.
+Also I am quite curious what will happen if i activate more than one of the outputs.

+So my first schematics is very basic.

 # References: